 A journalist needs to stay healthy.

-Oh, yeah, and if you get any fat envelops,
+Oh, yeah, and if any fat envelops come your way,

 Mother, now I really understand your value.